The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

 For a finite word $v \in \Sigma^+$, we write $v^\omega = v v \dots$ for the $\omega$-word arising from $v$ by concatenating it with itself infinitely often.
 An $\omega$-word is \emph{ultimately periodic} if it is of the form $uv^\omega$ for $u \in \Sigma^*$ and $v \in \Sigma^+$.
 Any non-empty $\omega$-regular language contains an ultimately periodic word (see e.\,g.\ \cite{perrin2004infinite}).
-We immediately obtain from \autoref{thm:InfiniteOrbitIsRegular} the following specialization of \cite[Corollary~3.3]{orbitsPart} for automaton semigroups of bounded $S$-activity. \cite[Corollary~3.3]{orbitsPart} states that a general automaton semigroup is infinite if and only if it admits a(n infinite) word with an infinite orbit. \begin{corollary} The semigroup $\mathscr{S}(\mathcal{T})$ generated by the automaton $\mathcal{T} = (Q, \Sigma, \delta)$ of bounded $S$-activity is infinite if and only if there are $u \in \Sigma^*$ and $v \in \Sigma^+$ with $Q^* \circ uv^\omega$ (i.\,e.\ if it admits an ultimately periodic word with an infinite orbit). \end{corollary} \end{subsection} \begin{subsection}{The Finiteness Problem for Bounded Automaton Semigroups} \begin{theorem} The problem \problem{ a complete \SAut $\mathcal{T} = (Q, \Sigma, \delta)$, a regular, suffix-closed language $R \subseteq Q^*$ and a closed subset $S \subseteq Q$ such that $S$ generates a finite subsemigroup and $\mathcal{T}$ is of bounded $S$-activity }{ is the image of $R$ in $\mathscr{S}(\mathcal{T})$ finite? } is decidable. \end{theorem} \begin{proof} Since $R$ is suffix-closed, the subset of $\mathscr{S}(\mathcal{T})$ induced by projecting $R$ into the semigroup is infinite if and only if there is an $\omega$-word with an infinite $R$-orbit \cite[Theorem 3.2]{orbitsPart}.\footnote{This is precisely the statement of the referenced theorem.} Thus, the stated decision problem is equivalent to testing whether such an $\omega$-word exists.
+We immediately obtain from \autoref{thm:InfiniteOrbitIsRegular} the following specialization of \cite[Corollary~3.3]{orbitsPart} for automaton semigroups of bounded $S$-activity.
+The more general result \cite[Corollary~3.3]{orbitsPart} states that a general automaton semigroup is infinite if and only if it admits a(n infinite) word with an infinite orbit. \begin{corollary} The semigroup $\mathscr{S}(\mathcal{T})$ generated by the automaton $\mathcal{T} = (Q, \Sigma, \delta)$ of bounded $S$-activity is infinite if and only if there are $u \in \Sigma^*$ and $v \in \Sigma^+$ with $Q^* \circ uv^\omega$ (i.\,e.\ if it admits an ultimately periodic word with an infinite orbit). \end{corollary} \end{subsection} \begin{subsection}{The Finiteness Problem for Bounded Automaton Semigroups} Using \autoref{thm:InfiniteOrbitIsRegular}, we obtain the main result of this paper: \begin{theorem} The problem \problem{ a complete \SAut $\mathcal{T} = (Q, \Sigma, \delta)$, a regular, suffix-closed language $R \subseteq Q^*$ and a closed subset $S \subseteq Q$ such that $S$ generates a finite subsemigroup\footnote{Recall that requiring $S \subseteq Q$ is not a restriction by \autoref{rem:SIsSubsetOfStates}.} and $\mathcal{T}$ is of bounded $S$-activity }{ is the image of $R$ in $\mathscr{S}(\mathcal{T})$ finite? } is decidable. \end{theorem} \begin{proof} Since $R$ is suffix-closed, the subset of $\mathscr{S}(\mathcal{T})$ induced by projecting $R$ into the semigroup is infinite if and only if there is an $\omega$-word with an infinite $R$-orbit \cite[Theorem 3.2]{orbitsPart}.\footnote{This is precisely the statement of the referenced theorem.} Thus, the stated decision problem is equivalent to testing whether such an $\omega$-word exists.
 Since the language of such words is effectively deterministic $\omega$-regular by \autoref{thm:InfiniteOrbitIsRegular}, this problem is decidable (as the emptiness problem for (deterministic) Büchi acceptors is decidable, see e.\,g.\ \cite[Proposition 10.11]{perrin2004infinite}). \end{proof}

 An immediate consequence of this result is that the finiteness problem for complete automaton semigroups of bounded $S$-activity is decidable. \begin{corollary} The finiteness problem for \SAuta of bounded activity \problem{ a complete \SAut $\mathcal{T} = (Q, \Sigma, \delta)$ and a closed subset $S \subseteq Q$ such that $S$ generates a finite subsemigroup and $\mathcal{T}$ is of bounded $S$-activity }{ is $\mathscr{S}(\mathcal{T})$ finite? } is decidable. \end{corollary}